raganwald-deprecated/homoiconic/2011/12/jargon.md

 ##CoffeeScript is JavaScript

 My argument is that CoffeeScript is not a language worth learning because **CoffeeScript is not a language**.
 CoffeeScript is JavaScript.
-You don't "think in CoffeeScript," you "think in JavaScript."
+You don't "Think in CoffeeScript," you "Think in JavaScript."
 Only you think in well-crafted JavaScript.

 Obviously, CoffeeScript has a different syntax, but only in the most superficial way.
 If JavaScript was English, CoffeeScript wouldn't be another language like French, it wouldn't be a dialect like Jamaican Patois, it would be technical jargon like the conversation one programmer might have with another.